MurathanKurfali/swedish-gec/README.md

 ```

 ## Model
-The model is implemented using the [link OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) library, based on the transformer-base model.
+The model is implemented using the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) library, based on the transformer-base model.
 You can find the pre-trained model and its configuration file here:
 https://drive.google.com/drive/folders/1VEtTYgtrW9WRJw0Owp8aQl_nADcwvgyr

 ## Usage